dsc-courses/dsc10-2025-wi/syllabus.md

 how many you have left.
 If you've run out of slip days and submit an assignment late, that assignment may still be graded, but you will receive a 0 on it when we calculate grades at the end of the quarter.
-However, in the event that you use all six days and submit another assignment late, we will allocate your slip days first to the Final Project and Midterm Project, then to your homeworks (in chronological order), and then to your labs (in chronological order).
+However, in the event that you use all six slip days and submit another assignment late, we will allocate your slip days first to the Final Project and Midterm Project, then to your homeworks (in chronological order), and then to your labs (in chronological order).
 This is done to prevent you from receiving a 0 on, say, the Final Project, if you've